 Summary

-Paul is Professor of Housing and Social Policy within the Department of Psychology, Sociology & Politics (PSP).
-Paul has undertaken research on a range of subjects including the impact of welfare reforms, including Universal Credit; Housing Benefit, and 'resilience' to economic hardship.
-Paul has undertaken major research projects for a number of funders including: the Economic and Social Research Council (ESRC); the Joseph Rowntree Foundation; the Department for Work and Pensions; and , the Ministry of Housing, Communities and Local Government.
-Paul is a Co-Investigator of the ERSC funded, the Collaborative Centre for Housing Evidence (CaCHE).
-Paul is the Departmental Research Lead for PSP and Co-Director of the Sheffield Institute for Policy Studies.
+Paul is Professor of Housing and Social Policy within the Department of Psychology, Sociology and Politics (PSP).
+Paul has expertise in: tenancy sustainment in social housing; tenant participation in the social and private rented sectors; tenancy sustainment in social housing; the impact of welfare reforms, including Universal Credit, on both landlords and tenants; Housing Benefit; and, 'resilience' to economic hardship.
+Paul has led studies for a range of funders including: the Joseph Rowntree Foundation; the Department for Work and Pensions; the Office for the First Minister and Deputy Minister; the Northern Ireland Housing Executive; Wakefield and District Housing; and, Stoke-on-Trent City Council.
+Paul is currently leading the ‘Holding on to home: tenancy sustainment in social housing’ study, which is funded by the Nuffield Foundation.
+Paul has been a Co-Investigator of the ESRC/ AHRC/ Joseph Rowntree Foundation funded, the Collaborative Centre for Housing Evidence (‘CaCHE’).
+He is the Departmental Research Lead for PSP and Co-Director of the Sheffield Institute for Policy Studies.
+He was chair of the learned society, the Housing Studies Association, for four years.

 About